JOLTS State Estimates Background

 Job Openings and Labor Turnover Survey (JOLTS) estimates are based on a national sample of approximately 21,000 establishments.
 These data are used by policymakers, academics, industry experts, economists, and others to better understand the current state of the U.S. economy and to understand the dynamic activity of businesses in the economy that lead to aggregate employment changes.
-While the current national sample size is designed to support estimates for major industries at the national level and total nonfarm estimates at the regional level, the Bureau of Labor Statistics (BLS) is currently researching the possibility of leveraging the sample to produce model-assisted estimates at the state total nonfarm level.
-These estimates are currently identified as experimental as updates to the models are incorporated into this new data series.
+While the current national sample size is designed to support estimates for major industries at the national level and total nonfarm estimates at the regional level, the Bureau of Labor Statistics (BLS) researched leveraging the sample to produce model-assisted estimates at the state total nonfarm level.
 We encourage data users to review these estimates and provide input on both the technical aspects of the models and on the usability of the resulting data.

-JOLTS Experimental State Estimates Table A contains both models in the series, with tabs for not seasonally adjusted and seasonally adjusted estimates.
-The estimates are presented as a combination of Composite Synthetic (CompSyn) and Extended Composite Synthetic (ECompSyn) estimates.
-More specifically, table A includes estimates from the CompSyn model from December 2000 to December 2020 and uses the ECompSyn model to extend the CompSyn model from January 2021 to March 2021.
-Please note the CompSyn modeled data will be updated with a full year of data annually going forward following the release of 16 months of ECompSyn estimates.
+JOLTS state estimates contain both models in the series, estimates are available for not seasonally adjusted and seasonally adjusted estimates.
+As noted, estimates are presented as a combination of Composite Synthetic (CompSyn) and Extended Composite Synthetic (ECompSyn) estimates.
+More specifically, estimates are from the CompSyn model from December 2000 to December 2020 and uses the ECompSyn model to extend the CompSyn model from January 2021 to current reference month/year.
+Additionally, the CompSyn modeled data will be updated with a full year of data annually going forward following the release of 16 months of ECompSyn estimates.

-Please note that BLS will no longer release these estimates on a quarterly basis while we transition to a monthly press release beginning October 2021.
-We encourage data users to provide input on these data in the meantime at email@example.com.
+Please note that BLS will release these estimates on a monthly basis in a press release as of October 2021.
+JOLTS state monthly release will be approximately two weeks following the JOLTS national release and include the same reference period.
+We encourage data users to provide input on these data at email@example.com.

 Both models take the following form: